EdiBERT, a generative model for image editing: Motivating EdiBERT for image editing

 \subsection{On the locality of Vector Quantization encoding}

-In this paper, we argue that one of the main advantages of EdiBERT comes from the VQ latent space proposed by \cite{van2017neural}. where each image is encoded in a discrete sequence of tokens.
+In this paper, we argue that one of the main advantages of EdiBERT comes from the VQ latent space proposed by \citet{van2017neural} where each image is encoded in a discrete sequence of tokens.
 In this section, we illustrate with simple visualizations the property of this VQGAN encoding.
 We explore the spatial correspondence between the position of the token in the sequence and a set of pixels for the encoded image.
 We aim at answering the following question: do local modifications of the image lead to local modifications of the latent representation and \textit{vice versa}?

 \paragraph{Modifying the image.} To answer this question, images are voluntarily perturbed with grey masks ($i \longrightarrow i_m$).
-Then, we encode the two new images, quantize their representation according to the codebook, and plot the distance between the two latent representations: $\|Q_Z(E(i)) - Q_Z(E(i_m)) \|_2^2 $.
+Then, we encode the two images, quantize their representation using a pre-trained codebook, and plot the distance between the two latent representations: $\|Q_Z(E(i)) - Q_Z(E(i_m)) \|_2^2 $.
 The results are shown in the first row in Figure \ref{fig:vqgan_encoding}.
-Due to the large receptive field of the encoder, we observe that tokens are influenced by distant parts of the image: the down-sampled mask does not recover all of the modified tokens.
-However, tokens that are largely modified are either inside, either very close to the down-sampled mask.
+Due to the large receptive field of the encoder, tokens can be influenced by distant parts of the image: the down-sampled mask does not recover all of the modified tokens.
+However, tokens that are largely modified are either inside, or very close to the down-sampled mask.

 \paragraph{Modifying the latent space.} To understand the interchange of the correspondence between tokens and pixels, we want to stress how one can easily manipulate images via the discrete latent space.
-We show in Figure \ref{fig:vqgan_encoding} that extracting a specific area of a given source image and inserting it at a chosen location in another image is possible by replacing the corresponding tokens in the target sequence by the ones of the source.
-Consequently, this spatial correspondence between VQGANs latent space and image space is interesting for localized image editing tasks, \textit{i.e.}, requiring modifying only a subset of pixels without altering the other ones.
+We show in Figure \ref{fig:vqgan_encoding} that extracting a specific area of a given source image and inserting it at a chosen location in another image is possible by replacing the corresponding tokens in the target sequence with the ones of the source.
+Consequently, this spatial correspondence between VQGANs latent space and image space is interesting for localized image editing tasks, \textit{i.e.} tasks that require modifying only a subset of pixels without altering the other ones.